-- 1. Launch Connect Director. - In the navigation pane, click Administration > Users > Availability States Defaults.
+- 1. Launch Connect Director. - 2.
+In the navigation pane, click Administration > Users > Availability States Defaults.
 The Availability State Defaults page is displayed. - 3.
 Review the parameters on each of the availability state tabs, and specify values as appropriate.
 For more information about the parameters on the availability state tabs, see the following table.

-Table 13.3:Availability State Defaults (Sheet 1 of 2)
+Table 124: Availability State Defaults

 Parameter Description Call forward condition Select one of the following options for forwarding calls for the selected availability state: Always automatically forwards all calls to the user's voice mail.
 No Answer/Busy forwards the call to the user's voice mail if the line is busy or the call goes unanswered after the specified number of rings.
 Never disables call forwarding.
 The recommended default is No Answer/Busy .
-NOTE: Call forward destinations cannot be specified for availability state defaults; all calls are forwarded to the user's voice mail box.
-See Managing Inbound Calls for information about specifying different call forward destinations for individual users.
+Note: Call forward destinations cannot be specified for availability state defaults; all calls are forwarded to the user's voice mail box.
+See Routing Calls to Other Phones on page 306 for information about specifying different call forward destinations for individual users.
 Forward after (1-20) rings Specifies the number of times a call rings a line before it is forwarded to a configured extension.
-NOTE: This option is available only when the Call forward condition is set to No Answer/Busy.
+Note: This option is available only when the Call forward condition is set to No Answer/Busy.
 For UK and India, the call is forwarded to a configured extension after N2 rings if Forward after (1-20) rings option is configured with N under the Availability state configuration.
 Personal assistant Specify the extension of the personal assistant.
 The personal assistant is the user that calling parties are routed to when they dial 0 in a user's mailbox.
 Enable Find Me Select this check box to enable the Find Me feature by default.
-For more information about the Find Me feature, see Configuring Ring Additional Phones .
+For more information about the Find Me feature, see Configuring Ring Additional Phones on page 307.
 Enable message notification Select this check box to enable message notification.
 The manner in which the user is notified is determined by the user's message notification settings.
 Enable calling additional phones Select this check box to enable the Ring Additional Phones feature by default.
-For more information about the Ring Additional Phones feature, see Configuring Ring Additional Phones .
+For more information about the Ring Additional Phones feature, see Configuring Ring Additional Phones on page 307.
 Do not record voice messages, only play greeting Select this check box to enable the voice mail server to play a greeting and then disconnect the call, without taking a message.
-When this mode is enabled, the voice mail server issues the following prompt: No messages may be taken for this mail box.
+When this mode is enabled, the voice mail server issues the following prompt: No messages may be taken for this mail box .
+Schedule In the drop-down list, select the schedule to associated with the selected availability state.
+For example, you might want to associate the Available availability state with a schedule that is active from the hours of 9 a.m. to 5 p.m., and associate the Custom availability state with a graveyard schedule that is active from the hours of 10 p.m. to 6 a.m.
+For more information about system schedules, see Overview on page 344.
+Note : This parameter does not apply to In a Meeting, Out of Office, or Do Not Disturb availability states.